Order restored: US beats Canada in pre-World Cup basketball

 Canada: It was the third head-to-head meeting between Canada coach Nick Nurse and U.S. coach Gregg Popovich.
 They went 1-1 against each other in NBA play last season, Nurse’s Toronto Raptors losing in San Antonio on Jan.
 3 but beating Popovich’s Spurs in Canada on Feb.
 22. Canada finished 4-3 in its pre-World Cup exhibitions, starting with a split of a two-game series with Nigeria before five games in Australia.

 USA: The Americans finished their four-game World Cup warm-up tour 3-1 after beating Spain and splitting two games with Australia.
 The U.S. is planning to stay in Sydney until mid-week, then arrive in Shanghai early Thursday.
-Indiana center Myles Turner said the loss to Australia will humble the U.S. and serve as a wake-up call.
-“Teams are looking to beat us, and we understand that now.
-We just have to bring it every night,” Turner said.

 NURSE TOUR